Check your ad copy

 Consider more budget

 It’s possible you’re being outbid and you’re not allocating enough budget.
 It’s a tough pill to swallow but it can happen very quickly with Google Ads.
 Providing you have considered all of the above points first, pick a campaign and test it with a higher budget for the next month.

 Restructure your campaign

 If you’ve exhausted all of the above options, it could be time to start from scratch again or try a new strategy and approach.
 Try going back to the beginning of your marketing objectives.
-Who is your target audience, what problem are you trying to solve, what are your USPs and what will make you stand out from the crowd?
-Ensure your ads are very specific and targeted and ensure you’re using the right keyword match types.
+Who is your target audience?
+What problem are you trying to solve?
+What are your USPs and what will make you stand out from the crowd?
+Ensure your ads are very specific and targeted and you’re using the right keyword match types.